There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 How To Skate Without Ice – Synthetic Ice

-A big advantage is falling won't feel as painful as the hard ice.
+A big advantage is falling won't feel as painful or as uncomfortable on a cold layer of water or a hard icy surface.

 Start skating by practicing the earlier marching technique.
 March and glide to one side and back to the other.